Skip to content

 Create a partial backup

-• matching the tables names with a regular expression
+• Match table names with a regular expression

-• Use the --databases option to list the databases or specific tables
+• --databases — databases or specific tables on the command line

-• Use the --databases-file option to list the databases or specific tables in a file
+• --databases-file — databases or specific tables, one per line in a file

 Do not use --tables and --databases together